AliaksandrTsimokhau/aws-mentoring/materials/10_security_identity_&_compliance/tasks/Readme.md

 - [https://awspolicygen.s3.amazonaws.com/policygen.html](https://awspolicygen.s3.amazonaws.com/policygen.html) or [https://aws.amazon.com/blogs/security/use-the-new-visual-editor-to-create-and-modify-your-aws-iam-policies/](https://aws.amazon.com/blogs/security/use-the-new-visual-editor-to-create-and-modify-your-aws-iam-policies/)

-Create a new user
+**Create a new user**
-Attach to the new user AWS managed policy: S3 full access.
+- Attach to the new user AWS managed policy: S3 full access.
-Attach to the new user an inline policy, that should contain the follow "Actions":
+- Attach to the new user an inline policy, that should contain the follow "Actions":
-- ssm:ReadOnly
-- kms:Decrypt
-- iam:ListRoles
+  - **iam:ListRoles**
-- sts:AssumeRole
+  - **sts:AssumeRole**

-It's highly recommended to read about the last two "Actions" in the Tutorials and guides.
+_It's highly recommended to read about these "Actions" in the Tutorials and guides._

-Attach to the new user the Customer managed policy named "KmsDecryptPolicy", that policy should contain "Action" - kms:Decrypt
-*Hint: Use policy generator*
-After attaching all of that policies to the new user, add him permission for programmatic api access Add Role named "S3ReadOnlyRole", attach to the role AWS managed policy: S3 read-only Create a json and assume role policy that defines the trust relationship of the IAM role:
+- After attaching this policy to the new user, add him permission for programmatic api access.
+- Add Role named "S3ReadOnlyRole", attach to the role AWS managed policy: **S3 read-only**
+- Create a json and assume role policy that defines the trust relationship of the IAM role:

 For example,
 ``` json